Fronte clothing and design at Design Museum Market 2017

 To celebrate the launch of the new pieces for winter Fronté have teamed with up designers/makers, The Design Museum and design junction to offer a chance to win some goodies.

-To win the transformable little black dress from Fronté which has many different ways to wear it , ENTER NOW for the design museum market competition.
-A range of products from twelve designers: Fronte, Before Breakfast, Elin Horgan, Giorgia Bosson, Laura Knight Studio, Linescapes, Kelci London, Myia Bonner, Pipet Design, People Will Always Need Plates, Snowden Flood and Scout Editions
+ENTER NOW for the Design Museum Market competition, and the chance to win the reversible dress from Fronté which has many different ways to wear it and a range of products from twelve designers: Fronte, Before Breakfast, Elin Horgan, Giorgia Bosson, Laura Knight Studio, Linescapes, Kelci London, Myia Bonner, Pipet Design, People Will Always Need Plates, Snowden Flood and Scout Editions

 Visitors will have the opportunity to meet the designers and view, buy or commission products for the festive season at the Design Museum Market, with a beautiful selection of fashion, jewellery, ceramics, glassware, textiles, homewares and graphic design, everything from original stocking fillers to stand-out gifts.